alexanderpharwood/pruve/README.md

 #### date()
-Validate that the value is an date object.
+Validate that the value is a date object.
 **Returns** void
 **Throws** ValidationException
 ```